HefeiQ/hefeiq.github.io/_interview/amazon-behavioral-questions.md

     - When your delivery is different from your customer's expection.
     - Give me an example of a time when you did not meet a client's expection.
 What happened, and how did you attempt to rectify the situation?
     - Who was your most challenging customer?
+##### Above & beyond
+    - Tell me about a time when you went above and beyond for a client?
+    - Tell me about a time you came up with a solution that customers didn't ask and they ended up liking it.
+    -- S: wordpress server is broken;  website files lost; high maintenance cost -- T: setup the server and rebuild KDLab website -- A: github page --> avoid server broken; Jekyll --> easy to update with makedown; Scalable -- labmates' personal websites.
+    -- R: satify; quick developing; be easily maintained and updated.
+    -- L: long term goal.

+### Customer Obssession